xcodebeta/SpringRestApi/README.md

 ## Running Tests

 You can run tests using gradle by executing `./gradlew cleanTest test`.
-To generate a code coverage report, run `./gradlew jacocoTestReport`.

 ## Running the Project in IntelliJ